cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 cute::copy(gmem_tiled_copy_O, tOrO, tOgO);
 ```

-Voila!
-El Fin.
+OMG!
+We're...

 #### Sync Threads

-Haha, not quite yet.
+Not quite yet.
+We have one last dance.
 There's a slight bug in our epilogue as-is.
 Between the register->SMEM and SMEM->GMEM copy, threads control different parts of SMEM.
 We set up async waits earlier, but since we're synchronous for the O store, we simply have to call `__syncthreads()` sometime between the two copy stages.
 The FA2 production code opts to put it right before the final two `copy()` invocations to overlap the GMEM tiled copy setup with the register->SMEM copy, but practically it probably doesn't make much of a difference--you can just put the sync right after the r->S copy.

 # Plumbing: Params, Launch, Dispatch, Kernel Traits